joinpursuit/8-0-technical-curriculum/02-html-css-js/request-response-cycle/readme.md

 A client is any program that makes a request and receives a response.

-The browser your currently using, for example, is a client.
+The browser you are currently using, for example, is a client.
 Your browser is a special type of program that makes request to other websites on your behalf.
 What your browser receives can vary, but often one of the first pieces of data it receives is the contents of an HTML file.

 ```html
 <!DOCTYPE html>